 Once we have identified a prospective credit, we begin our credit analysis.

 - Financial Analysis: We begin by looking at the company’s three major financial statements—the income statement, the balance sheet and the statement of cash flows—primarily focusing on the company’s ability to generate cash flow (statement of cash flows) and the company’s liquidity and capital structure sustainability (balance sheet).

 - Combined Approach: In our investment analysis, we combine both “top-down analysis,” looking at the larger economic and industry dynamics, with “bottom-up” analysis that involves a thorough review and analysis of the company’s financial filings, quarterly earnings conference calls, investor presentations, and other relevant documents.
 Relevant risk factors are identified and the company’s ability to withstand these factors is assessed.

 - Valuation Analysis: Peritus does not stop with traditional credit analysis that focuses on business fundamentals, but also undertakes an appraisal of the company’s intrinsic value, determining the relative value of each piece of the capital structure.

 - Capital Structure Analysis: Through our fundamental and valuation analysis, we not only determine whether an investment should be made in a certain company, but also where in the capital structure (secured, senior, or subordinate) we believe the risk/return is most attractive.

 - Trading Input: Additionally, our traders are engaged in each step of the security selection process, working in conjunction with the analysts to effectively combine our expertise in market technicals with credit fundamentals.
 Because much of what we do is not an “exchange traded” asset class, the ability to find, negotiate, and acquire bonds is a critical component to execution.

-All prospective credits are approved by the credit committee before purchase.
+Prospective credits are approved by the credit committee.
 Once a credit is approved and purchased, we continue to monitor the individual names and the portfolio daily.

 To summarize our process: